What Causes a High pH in a Swimming Pool?

 As a quick recap, because we have other articles about pH, pH stands for the power of Hydrogen, or more scientifically, "potenz Hydrogen" or "potential of Hydrogen", depending on what source you read.
 It is a negative logarithm of hydrogen concentration on a scale of zero to fourteen (0-14) with seven (7) being perfectly neutral.
 Every whole number has a 10x difference in concentration of hydrogen than the next number.
 The lower the pH, the more acidic the substance.
 The higher the pH, the more basic, or alkaline the substance.

 So why does the pH tend to climb in swimming pools?
 You may notice pH almost never naturally drops over time...so there must be something going on.
-It turns out, pH is mostly determined by the amount of carbon dioxide (CO2) in the water.
+It turns out, while pH is controlled by the concentration of Hydrogen (H+) ions, practically speaking, pH is also determined by the amount of carbon dioxide (CO2) in the water.
 And there are several factors that affect CO2 levels in pools, and cause a pool's pH to lower or rise.
 So let's talk about some of them.

 1. Natural pH Rise: Carbon Dioxide Loss

 The chemistry of pH sounds a lot more complicated than it is.
 In short, the less CO2 in solution, the higher the pH.
 CO2, when dissolved in water becomes something called carbonic acid (H2CO3).

 The more carbonic acid in your water, the lower your pH will be.
 Injecting CO2 lowers your pH, but not total alkalinity.
 Acid, on the other hand, lowers both pH and total alkalinity.
 The opposite is also true about CO2.
 When CO2 off-gasses (from aeration, splashing or maybe a water feature that agitates water causing bubbles to escape), the amount of carbonic acid decreases; so the pH rises.
 So aeration itself raises the pH of water because CO2 escapes.
 If you want to raise the pH without adding any chemicals, just aerate the water to release CO2.